DimitarGrozev5/not-alone-frontend/README.md

 This web application is developed using the following technologies, libraries and services:

 1. React

 Used for building the user interface

 2. React Router v6

 Used for routing and navigation in the app

 3. Redux Toolkit

-   It was added early in the development process and it's used for global state managment.
-It turned out that the added functionality is not required and can be replaced with the Context API.
+Used for global state managment.

 4. Mapbox GL JS

 Library and Service used for displaying maps and visualising geospatial data.

 5. WebSockets

 WebSockets are implemented for receiving events from the backend API in real time.

 6. Service Worker

 A Service Worker is implemented for a couple of reasons.

 - Handling Push Notification
 - Allowing the Web App to be installed like a normal application